-- 1. Physical Security Vulnerabilities: The nature and impact of physical vulnerabilities are better understood than other security risks (e.g., cyber or EMP).
-Actual instances of significant physical attacks have been rare and such attacks are likely to be more localized geographically.
-There is modest, ongoing evolution of the physical security vulnerability via drones.
-The largest risk considerations are considered to be the codependence with cyber security (e.g. computer controls for physical access) and, the prospective impact of replacing long lead-time equipment (e.g. large power transformers) damaged during an attack. - 2.
-Cyber Security Vulnerabilities: Exploitation of cyber security vulnerabilities could arise from a variety of external and/or internal sources.
+- Physical Security Risks: The nature and impact of physical vulnerabilities are better understood than other security risks (e.g., cyber or EMP).
+The impacts from significant physical attacks are likely to be more localized geographically.
+There is modest, ongoing evolution of the physical security risk via drones.
+The largest risk considerations are considered to be the co-dependence with cyber security (e.g., computer controls for physical access) and the prospective impact of replacing long lead-time equipment (e.g., large power transformers) damaged during an attack. - Cyber Security Risks: Exploitation of cyber security risks could arise from a variety of external and/or internal sources.
 Additionally, the operational and technological environment of the electrical grid is evolving significantly and rapidly, potentially increasing the potential cyberattack-surface.
 Sources of potential exploitation include increasingly sophisticated attacks by nation states, terrorist, and criminal organizations.
 Vulnerability to such exploits are exacerbated by insider threats, poor cyber hygiene, supply-chain considerations, and dramatic transformation of the grid's operational and technological environment.
-These transformative changes include convergence of information and operational technology (IT/OT), reliance on cloud-based technology, and potential workforce knowledge gaps. - 3.
-Electromagnetic Pulse Vulnerabilities: An electromagnetic pulse (EMP) is a short-duration, high-energy burst that may be disruptive or damaging to electronic equipment.
+These transformative changes include convergence of information and operational technology (IT/OT), reliance on cloud-based technology, and potential workforce knowledge gaps. - Electromagnetic Pulse Risk: An EMP is a short-duration, high-energy burst that may be disruptive or damaging to electronic equipment.
 For security purposes, EMP refers to man-made sources.
 A high-altitude EMP (HEMP) is an electromagnetic pulse stimulated by a nuclear blast in the atmosphere and such action would likely be initiated by a nation-state and thus have clear national security implications.
-HEMP concerns include the large geographic footprint susceptible to the pulse, range of electric grid equipment at risk (generation, transmission, distribution, and load), lack of definitive forewarning.
+HEMP concerns include the large geographic footprint susceptible to the pulse, range of electric grid equipment at risk (generation, transmission, distribution, and load), and lack of definitive forewarning.
+Smaller, handheld devices are relatively limited in potential impact and can be considered analogous to a physical attack.